Connections Reform

 The electricity industry is going through major changes to ensure that we are supporting the government’s Clean Power by 2030 initiative.
 Previously, projects have been able to connect to our network on a ‘first-come, first-served’ basis, which has caused a back log with projects not having the necessary plans in place to ensure they are ready to connect.

-Ofgem’s approval of Connections Reform in April marks a significant milestone and effectively gives industry the mandate to start doing things differently for customers applying to connect generation to both transmission and distribution networks.
+Ofgem’s approval of Connections Reform in April 2025 marked a significant milestone and effectively gives industry the mandate to start doing things differently for customers applying to connect generation to both transmission and distribution networks.

 Ofgem’s approval of Connections Reform is supported by two new CUSC (Connection and Use of System Codes) modifications, CMP 434 and 435 and NESO methodologies, setting out the how.